 Unitholders in each sub-fund are entitled to convert some or all of their units into units of another sub-fund offered for subscription, or to convert units of one class into another class within the same sub-fund.
 Such conversions may be undertaken on any day on which the net asset value of the sub-fund is calculated.
 The subscription requirements for a particular unit class must also be fulfilled in the case of the conversion of units from one class to another.
 One condition is a corresponding conversion application to the Management Company for at least 10 units of a sub-fund or unit class, in addition to the surrender of the unit certificates, if these have been issued.
-Conversion is subject to the same time limits as apply to the issue and redemption of the subfunds in question.
+Units are converted on the basis of the net assets of the sub-fund in question, as calculated on the next valuation day.
 The intermediary may charge commission on conversions of up to half the rate on issue, up to the countervalue of the units submitted for conversion.
 Where unit classes of the same sub-fund are converted, no agency fee is charged.